vanjoe/ORCA/ice40ultraplus/README.md

 - currently need `pgm-flash` to program board as jumpers switched

 - see `./uart0.jpg` `./uart1.jpg` for UART (accessed via `picocom -b 1152000 /dev/ttyUSBX`)

+# Controlling Runtime,

+The runtime is controlled by changing the camera and the orca clock speed.
+The total framerate is the sum of the the algorithm time and the frame transfer time.
+The ORCA core sleeps most of the time while waiting for the camera.

 #Building Flash.bin